lukso-network/docs/docs/learn/universal-receiver/accept-reject-assets.md

 :::

-After copying the code, navigate to the **Solidity Compiler** tab and press the Compile UniversalReceiverDelegate.sol button.
-Then navigate to the **Deploy & Run Transactions** tab and choose _Injected Provider_ as the environment.
+3. Go to the **Solidity Compiler** tab and press the **"Compile `UniversalReceiverDelegate.sol`"** button.
+4. Then navigate to the **Deploy & Run Transactions** tab and choose _Injected Provider_ as the environment.

 ![Compiling contract in Remix](/img/guides/lsp1/remix-compiling-contract.jpeg)

 You should be connected to LUKSO Testnet in MetaMask and Remix and have enough LYXt in the EOA used to deploy the URD.
+If you do not have enough LYXt, request them from the [LUKSO Testnet Faucet](../../networks/testnet/parameters.md).

 ![Connect to LUKSO Testnet in Remix](/img/guides/lsp1/remix-connect-testnet.jpg)

+5. Select the **`CustomUniversalReceiverDelegate`** in the dropdown list of contracts and click on the **deploy** button.

-After choosing the **CustomUniversalReceiverDelegate** contract in the _CONTRACT_ section and deploying, you'll confirm the transaction and wait until the transaction is confirmed and the contract is deployed on the network.
-Once deployed, you can copy the contract address to be used later when setting the address inside the storage.
+You will have to confirm the transaction and wait until the transaction has been validated on the network.

+6. Once the contract deployed, copy and save the contract address.
+This address will be used in the next section.

 ![Deploy and Copy the address in Remix](/img/guides/lsp1/remix-deploy-copy-address.jpeg)

-### Set the address of the URD in the UP's storage
+### 2 - Set the URD's address on the 🆙

 After deploying the contract, we need to set its address under the **[LSP1-UniversalReceiverDelegate Data Key](../../standards/generic-standards/lsp1-universal-receiver.md#extension)** inside the UP's storage.

+We will do that via a custom script using web3.js or ether.js.

-### Install dependencies
+### 2.1 - Install dependencies

 Make sure you have the following dependencies installed before beginning this tutorial: